RafaelPAndrade/01.Linux_Scripts/README.md

 This script is intended to be cross platform (sh script, no bashisms);
 if any problem arises in any Posix compliant OS, please fill a bug report.
-This script assumes that a version of "unzip" is present.
+This script assumes that "unzip" is present.

+## Credits ##

+Max Irwin is the author of https://max.io/bash.html, repo [here](https://github.com/binarymax); I used his work to generate a script, tmux_stuff.zip/script.sh.

+And a big thank you for all the open source/free software community; for I truly stand in the shoulders of giants